nicohfaye/pytorch-nn/README.md

-# Neural Network in pytorch
+# Neural Network in Pytorch!

+Used on the MNIST dataset with an accuracy of 97.7%